ulfschneider/ulf.website/content/posts/emil-drawing/2020-03-18-emil-pictured-the-coronavirus.md

 ---
 <figure>
 <img src="/img/emil-drawing/IMG_0729.jpg" alt="">
-<figcaption>The gnarly thing has an evil core, thorns, and a tiny head with teeth all through the head.</figcaption>
+<figcaption>By Emil, aged 5.
+The gnarly thing has an evil core, thorns, and a tiny head with teeth all through the head.</figcaption>
 </figure>